 Understanding the Monastic Robes of Buddhism September 8th, 2017 • by Matt Holmes Asia is a treasure trove of unique cultures, preserved traditions, and vibrant colors.
-From the intricate thangka paintings in Bhutan to Vietnam’s brightly-lit lanterns, everywhere you turn, your eyes are delighted with rich hues.
+From Bhutan’s intricate thangka paintings to the brightly-lit lanterns you’ll see on our Vietnam tours, everywhere you turn, your eyes are delighted with rich hues.
 The monks and nuns are often the most colorfully-dressed in their eye-catching robes.
-Depending on the country and type of Buddhism… Read More »
+Depending on the country… Read More »

 7 Bragworthy Experiences August 31st, 2017 • by Matt Holmes It’s probably obvious that here at Boundless Journeys, we are passionate about travel.
 But more specifically, we’re passionate about finding and creating incredible, one-of-a-kind adventures that will leave you with lasting memories…because, quite frankly, they have left us with lasting memories.
 If you want to truly immersive adventure in a destination—the people, the environment, and… Read More »